-Brief: The HC-130N/P is tasked with helicopter in-flight refueling support for CSAR/personnel recovery, tactical C2, pararescue (PJ) deployment, and forward area refueling point missions.
+Brief: The HC-130N/P is tasked with helicopter, in-flight refueling support for CSAR/personnel recovery, tactical C2, pararescue (PJ) deployment, and forward area refueling point missions.
 It conducts operations to austere airfields and denied territory for expeditionary, all-weather ops.
 Secondary roles include humanitarian assistance, disaster response, security cooperation/aviation advisory, emergency medical evacuation, noncombatant evacuation, and spaceflight support for NASA.
 Features include integrated GPS/INS navigation package, NVG lighting, FLIR, radar/missile warning receivers, chaff/flare dispensers, and data-burst communications.
-Both models suffer airworthiness, maintainability, and operational limitations and are being replaced by HC-130J.
-Corrosion issues forced early retirement of a significant part of the remaining fleet.
-Serviceable HC-130Ns were diverted from storage to replace increasingly unserviceable HC-130Ps at Patrick.
-The base's final HC-130P retired in August 2017, and conversion to the HC-130J is slated for late 2019.
-Ongoing efforts focus on center wing box replacement/structural mods (in common with the C-130H fleet).
+The HC-130P was similar to HC-130N, but was initially fit with a specialized radome to accommodate the Fulton recovery system.
+The HC-130J is replacing both models, and corrosion issues forced early retirement of a significant part of the fleet.
+Serviceable HC-130Ns were diverted from storage to replace the remaining HC-130Ps at Patrick in August 2017, and the HC-130N fleet was fully retired in December 2019.
+The New York ANG transitioned to the HC-130J with the arrival of its first airframe May 17, 2019, and Patrick is slated to receive its first HC-130J in early 2020.

+Contractor: Lockheed Martin.
 First Flight: Dec.
 8, 1964 (as HC-130H).
 Delivered: 1965-circa 1993.
 IOC: 1986.
 Production: 33 converted N/P models.
-Inventory: Six (HC-130N); three (HC-130P).
-Operator: ANG, AFRC.
+Inventory: Three.
+Operator: AFRC, ANG.
 Aircraft Location: Francis S. Gabreski Arpt., N.Y.; Patrick AFB, Fla.
-Active Variants:
+Active Variants: -HC-130N.

-· HC-130N.
 C-130H model modified with new center wing and aerial refueling capability.